Bioresorbable Polymers for Implantable Medical Devices

 Poly-Med’s Advanced Bioresorbable Polymers:

 Poly-Med offers off-the-shelf high-performance bioresorbable polymers suitable for any intended absorbable medical device application.
 Typically, these materials are more flexible and exhibit decreased crystallinity compared to more commonly used homo- or co-polymers in use.
-The section below outlines the advantages to selecting one of Poly-Med’s high-performance bioresorbable polymers over homo-polymers or random co-polymers.
+The section below outlines the advantages to selecting one of Poly-Med’s high-performance bioresorbable polymers over homo-polymers or random co-polymers (Figure 3).

 Glycoprene® Polymer Series as an alternative to PGA and PGLA polymers: